emacs-eclim/emacs-eclim/README.md

 ## Package renamed

-This package was originally called *emacs-eclim*, and was renamed to *eclim* on Agust 15, 2016 because `use-package` could not load it from the [MELPA][melpa] package archive.
+This package was originally called *emacs-eclim*, and was renamed to *eclim* on August 15, 2016 because `use-package` could not load it from the [MELPA][melpa] package archive.

-## A note about Eclim versions
+# A note about Eclim versions

 Prior to version 1.7.3, Eclim used a proprietary protocol for communication with the Eclim Server.
 If you are running one of these